 Announced in May 2014 the Western Australian Government is investing an additional $24 million to continue the State NRM Program until March 2019.
 Up to $19.2 million (80 per cent) of the funding is approved through Royalties for Regions and up to $4.8 million (20 per cent) is approved through State Consolidated Funds.

 Two types of grants are available through the State NRM Program:

-Click here to read more and view the full list of projects.
+Click here to read more of the announcement.